nudgebg/egvinsulin/docs/data_sets/REPLACE_BG.md

 ### Extended Bolus Durations
 - Extended bolus duration is within expected limits of <8 hours.
-- Only extended bolus have a duration (that's good meaning there are no incorrect labeled Normal boluses)
+- Only extended bolus have a duration (that's good, and means there are no incorrectly-labeled Normal boluses)
 - Many extended boluses with short durations
     - these have very small doses, many of them are 0
 - Around 1000 extended bolus doses are 0
-    - These have almost always a zero duration.
+    - These almost always have zero duration.

 It remains unclear where the zero durations come from and why we also see extremely short durations.